keymanapp/help.keyman.com/developer/language/guide/glossary.md

 * Touch Keyboard - the keyboard displayed for text input on a mobile device with a touchscreen such as a smartphone or tablet.

 ### Keyboard Layout
 Any specific physical, visual, or functional arrangement of the keys of a computer.
 In general every key on a keyboard can be identified by either its position on the keyboard or the character it would print out.
+In Keyman:
-In Keyman a key can be referenced by its position on the US English Keyboard ( K_A, K_B, etc.).
+* A key can be referenced by its position on the US English Keyboard ( K_A, K_B, etc.).
 In this case a [positional keyboard layout](#toc-positional-keyboard-layout) is used.
-A key can also be referenced by its output ( “A” , “B”, etc.).
+* A key can also be referenced by its output ( “A” , “B”, etc.).
 In this case a [mnemonic keyboard layout](#toc-mnemonic-keyboard-layout) is used.

 ### Keyboard Repository
-Keyman repository is grouped into one of the three folders:
+In the Keyman [keyboards repository](https://github.com/keymanapp/keyboards), keyboards are grouped into one of the three folders:
-* release: keyboards with full source that pass our stringent quality checks, Unicode only, generally no PUA
+* release: keyboards with full source that pass our stringent quality checks, [Unicode](https://en.wikipedia.org/wiki/Unicode) only, generally no [PUA](https://en.wikipedia.org/wiki/Private_Use_Areas)
 * legacy: binary distributions of keyboards, migrated from Tavultesoft servers, Unicode and non-Unicode
 * experimental: keyboards that have not yet passed the quality check, available from the 'experimental' category in Keyman apps with Keyman 10 and later.
 Unicode only, but PUA is acceptable.